hazimsyah19/hazimsyah19.github.io/_posts/editorial/2024-07-13-Editorial-Hackthebox.md

 ![Editorial](/assets/img/editorial/editorial.jpeg)

-Editorial is a season 5 machine from week 9.
-It is an easy box but somehow the enumeration part need to be really careful.
-The host have two(2) port open and one of it is http port.
-We found a file upload function where it have a book url input.
-The url input can be connect to our python web server.
-However, we can find an internal port from the function.
-Once we get the foothold, we found .git repo where it leak the user credentials.
-A python script can be run as sudo with that user.
-Finally, we can get root with an exploit found in library in python script.
+Editorial is a Season 5 machine from Week 9 on HackTheBox.
+It is considered an easy box, but the enumeration phase requires careful attention.
+The host has two open ports, one of which is an HTTP port.
+We discovered a file upload function with a book URL input that connects to our Python web server.
+This function allows us to identify an internal port.
+After gaining initial access, we found a .git repository containing user credentials.
+A Python script can be executed with sudo permissions by that user, leading to root access via an exploit found in the Python script's library.

 ## **Recon**

-We launch NMAP Scan.
+We start with an NMAP scan.

 ```bash
 PORT   STATE SERVICE REASON  VERSION